 - Wrong materials

 I use myself as an example.
 I used to say I had “no time” and that I “couldn’t do it.”
-But…the truth was I had time, I chose to do something else with it and while I truly did believe I couldn’t learn a foreign language, I proved myself wrong simply with hard work.
+But…the truth was I had time.
+I simply chose to do something else with it.
+I truly did believe I couldn’t learn a foreign language but I proved myself wrong with good old-fashioned elbow grease.

 The problem was not something, it was someone: Me!